iagoleal/iagoleal.github.io/content/about.md

 If you want to discuss something I wrote on the blog or just say "hi", feel free to send me an at `hello[at]iagoleal[dot]com`.

-If you liked any of my projects and want to know about my professional records, take a look at my [CV](/data/cv.pdf).

 Most of my personal projects are open source (including this site!) and you can find the repositories in my [Github profile](https://github.com/iagoleal).